-The Barack Obama administration regularly consults with the U.S. Congress as well as U.S. allies and friends in Europe and Asia in appropriate ways to respond to developments in the country.
+The Administration regularly consults with the U.S. Congress as well as U.S. allies and other international actors in appropriate ways to encourage continued reform in the country.

 The military government changed the country name to "Myanmar" in 1989.
-It remains U.S. policy to refer to the country as Burma.
+It remains U.S. policy to refer to the country as Burma in most contexts.